Rudy Giuliani: Indictments

-Suspension of law license
+Suspension of law license and New York disbarment

-On June 24, 2021, a New York appellate court suspended Giuliani's law license.
-The panel of five justices found that there was "uncontroverted" evidence that Giuliani made "demonstrably false and misleading statements to courts, lawmakers and the public" and that "These false statements were made to improperly bolster (Giuliani's) narrative that due to widespread voter fraud, victory in the 2020 United States presidential election was stolen from his client."
+On June 24, 2021, a New York Appellate Court suspended Giuliani's law license.
+The panel of five justices found that there was "uncontroverted" evidence that Giuliani made "demonstrably false and misleading statements to courts, lawmakers and the public" and added, "These false statements were made to improperly bolster (Giuliani's) narrative that due to widespread voter fraud, victory in the 2020 United States presidential election was stolen from his client."
 The court concluded that Giuliani's conduct "immediately threatens the public interest and warrants interim suspension from the practice of law".
 His license was also suspended in Washington, D.C., on July 7, 2021.
+On July 2, 2024, a New York state appeals court disbarred Giuliani as a result of his efforts to subvert the 2020 election by making false allegations about mass voter fraud.